 Some examples of Type II restriction endonucleases

 Restriction endonucleases are used by bacteria to recognize foreign DNA and destroy (restrict) it by introducing double-stranded cuts at characteristic recognition sites.
 They are typically named after the bacterial species from which they were first isolated.
-For example, EcoRI was the (I)st (R)estriction endonuclease isolated from E. coli: Eco + R + I. Most endonucleases used in molecular biology recognize four or six base sites ("four-cutters" and "six-cutters"); some have ten-base sites, and are called "long cutters" because the interval between sites is much greater.
+For example, EcoRI was the (I)st (R)estriction endonuclease isolated from E. coli: Eco + R + I. Most endonucleases used in molecular biology recognize four or six base sites (tetraschizomers or hexaschizomers, "four-cutters" or "six-cutters").
+Some have 10 bp sites, and are called "long cutters" because the interval between sites is much greater.

 Restriction sites are molecular palindromes.
-A palindrome is a word or phrase that reads the same forward or backward: "Able was I ere I saw Elba", "Madame I'm Adam," or the Finnish word for a soap seller,
+A palindrome is a word or phrase that reads the same forward or backward: "Able was I ere I saw Elba", "Madame I'm Adam", "Doc: note, I dissent.
+A fast never prevents a fatness.
+I diet on cod".
+The one-word record holder is the Finnish word for a soap seller,